MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 * Click **Save**

-In summary, we have created an alert that runs its search every 60 seconds, in the last 60 seconds of logs, and then sends a webhook every time it sees a log message containing `Random number generator finishing.`.
+In summary, we have created an alert that runs its search every 60 seconds, over the last 60 seconds of logs, and then sends a webhook every time it sees a log message containing `Random number generator finishing.`.

 Switch back over to the [https://webhook.site](https://webhook.site/) site, and you should see some requests coming in.